programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

 ### Step 7: Exportation

-For further inspection, you can then export the.xlsx file for EXCEL inspection and post-correction -
+For further inspection, you can then export the.xlsx file for Excel inspection and post-correction -

      out_path = Path("red_flags_by_folder.xlsx")
      with pd.ExcelWriter(out_path, engine="openpyxl") as writer: